oracle/pgql-lang/pages/pgql-1.0-specification.md

 There are certain restrictions when using keywords as variable or property name:

 - Keywords cannot be used as a variable name.
-- Keywords can only be used as a property name, if quotations are used when accessing the property: `SELECT * WHERE n -> m, n.'GROUP' = 'managers'`
+- Keywords can only be used as a property name, if quotations are used when accessing the property: `SELECT * WHERE (n) -> (m), n.'GROUP' = 'managers'`

 Finally, keywords are not case-sensitive.
 For example, `SELECT`, `Select` and `sELeCt`, are all valid.

 ## Comments

 There are two kinds of comments: single-line comments and multi-line comments.
-Single-line comments start with double backslashes (`\\`), while multi-line comments are delimited by `/*` and `*/`.
+Single-line comments start with double forward slashes (`//`), while multi-line comments are delimited by `/*` and `*/`.
 The following shows the syntactic structure of the two forms.

 ```
 Comment           := SingleLineComment |